PlatinumOptimizer/PlatinumArch-Optimizer/README.md

 ---

 **Credits:**
-- Developed by Alexsuperxx09
+- Developed by @STEFANO83223
-- Inspired by Linux performance guides and community scripts
+- Designer By @Aledect
 - Tested on CachyOS and pure Arch Linux